PROJECT OVERVIEW

 Design system

-For the Expense dropdown menu, I improved the design system by introducing headers inside the component.
+For the Expense dropdown menu in the web app, I improved the design system by introducing headers inside the component.
 The goal was to visually separate two Expense categories (Operating Expenses and Cost of Goods Sold), and to better organize the information for the scrolling interaction.

 Accessibility

-By introducing headers in the Expense dropdown menu, I ensured accessibility in Expenses.
+By introducing headers in the Expense dropdown menu in the web app, I ensured accessibility in Expenses.
 The segmented control initially considered had accessibility issues: it wasn’t keyboard-accessible and screen readers skipped it entirely.

 Design principles